lelutin/puppet-asterisk/README.md

   * `$manage_service` is a boolean that determines whether puppet will ensure that the service is running.
 Default value is true.

+  * `$manage_package` is a boolean that determines whether puppet will ensure that the package is installed.
+Default value is true.

   * `$package_name` can be used to override the name of the package that installs Asterisk.
 Default value is "asterisk".